surveysparrow/surveysparrow-android-sdk/README.md

 **You can only create one schedule per token.
 Create multiple tokens if you want to create multiple schedules for same survey.*

+### NPS Survey
+Survey type can be changed to NPS using `setSurveyType(SurveySparrow.NPS)` on an `SsSurvey` instance.
+You can also pass email as a custom param.

 ## Reference
 ### SsSurvey
 #### Nested classes